-- (1) RRHA will conduct criminal background checks on all adult household members 18 years or older at reexamination. - (2) RRHA program staff shall be responsible for obtaining relevant information from the applicant, resident, neighbors, informants, newspaper, social media (i.e., Facebook, Twitter, YouTube, etc.), police incident reports or other reliable sources deemed appropriate by RRHA.
-All information received shall be examined and evaluated by appropriate RRHA staff. - Such checks shall also include sex offender registration information.
-In order to obtain such information, all adult household members must sign consent forms for release of criminal conviction and sex offender registration records on an annual basis. - (3) State lifetime sex offender registration program in any state.
+- (1) RRHA will conduct criminal background checks on all adult members of the applicant family or household who are 18 years or older at the time of initial eligibility review. - (2) RRHA program staff shall be responsible for obtaining relevant information from the applicant, resident, neighbors, informants, newspaper, social media (i.e., Facebook, Twitter, YouTube, etc.), police incident reports or other reliable sources deemed appropriate by RRHA.
+All information received shall be examined and evaluated by appropriate RRHA staff.

+Such checks shall also include sex offender registration information.
+In order to obtain such information, all adult household members must sign consent forms for release of criminal conviction and sex offender registration records on an annual basis.

+- (3) State lifetime sex offender registration program in any state.
 RRHA will verify this information using the DruSjodin National Sex Offender Database and/or other official federal, state, and local resources and document this information in the same manner as admission. - (4) If the screening reveals that the applicant has falsified information or otherwise failed to disclose criminal history on his/her application, RRHA shall deny the application. - (5) In order to obtain such information, all adult household members must sign consent forms for release of criminal conviction and sex offender registration checks on an annual basis.